modal-labs/gpu-glossary/gpu-glossary/perf/performance-bottleneck.md

 In [this talk for Jane Street](https://youtu.be/139UPjoq7Kw?t=1229), Horace He broke down the work done by the [kernels](/gpu-glossary/device-software/kernel) of programs run on GPUs into three categories:

 - Compute (running floating point operations on [CUDA Cores](/gpu-glossary/device-hardware/cuda-core) or [Tensor Cores](/gpu-glossary/device-hardware/tensor-core))
-- Memory (moving data in the system’s [memory hierarchy](/gpu-glossary/device-software/memory-hierarchy))
+- Memory (moving data in the system's [memory hierarchy](/gpu-glossary/device-software/memory-hierarchy))
 - Overhead (everything else)

 And so for GPU [kernels](/gpu-glossary/device-software/kernel), performance bottlenecks fall into three main* categories: